-- 1. Raise the defoliator off the beets with the PTO still engaged. - 2.
+- 1. Raise the defoliator off the beets with the PTO still engaged.
+(If equipped with AHC, activate end row mode) - 2.
 While PTO is running at full speed disengage tractor PTO.
 The corner gearbox on all Amity defoliators has an over-running clutch built in and will allow the defoliator to slowly come to a stop well after the PTO drive on the tractor has stopped. - 3.
 Do not exit the tractor until flails have come to a complete stop.